Phyks/huginn-vagrant/README.md

 https://github.com/cantino/huginn/blob/master/doc/manual/installation.md

-Setup Huginn under VirtualBox, with minimal configuration required.
+**Setup Huginn under VirtualBox, with minimal configuration required.**

+A working VirtualBox installation is a prerequisite.

 If you know the settings you will use for your Huginn installation (such as SMTP host, MySQL settings, etc) you can:

 - Clone this repository: `git clone https://github.com/m0nty/huginn-vagrant.git`
 - Jump straight in with `./setup.sh` and follow the prompts.
-No attempt is made to validate your input while you do this.
+No attempt is made to validate your input while you do this, but sensible defaults are suggested for usernames, passwords, etc.
 - Run `vagrant up` to provision your Huginn instance.

 If you prefer to edit the config files yourself: